 where a is an array, we do NOT print out each element.
 Instead the computer will print out the memory address where the array is stored.
 This is probably not what you want; to print out all array elements, we need to individually print each one in a loop.
-An array is actually a class object, and as we saw earlier class objects are stored as a reference to the memory address where the object is located.
+An array is actually a class object, and class objects are stored as a reference to the memory address where the object is located.